Walgreens The Thread

 One of the most important steps to breastfeeding is to start immediately.
 As soon as the baby is born, ask for them to be put on your chest, in a skin-to-skin position, and begin to nurse.
 Your newborn won't take much, but this will help both of you get started.

 The key to success is getting a good breastfeeding latch, meaning your baby's mouth is sucking on the nipple and getting milk out effectively.
-There are different breastfeeding positions that can accomplish this, but the best initially is the cradle position or the tummy-to-tummy position, with the baby facing the breast.
+There are different breastfeeding positions that can accomplish this, but the most common is the cradle position or the tummy-to-tummy position, with the baby facing the breast.
 The baby's mouth should take both the nipple and some of the areola.

 Support your breast with your hand during the feeding.
 Position your fingers way back behind the areola, and make sure you aren't pushing inward on your breast.
 If you are in the right position and the baby is in the right latch, you should feel a breastfeeding let-down—the feeling that your milk is ready to flow.
 You may feel a tingle in your breast as you start to breastfeed, and you may leak some milk from the other breast as well.